jillBhatt26/git-prac/README.md

-# You are in MAIN branch
+# You were in MAIN branch

+# Now you are in DRINKS-AGE branch